erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

   - /about.html
 ---
 Hello,
 since Nov.
 2018, I am on an "advanced research position" at Inria, in the [WIDE team](https://team.inria.fr/wide/team/).

+>"Maybe, not content to be alienated by observation, maybe does the
+>object deceive us?
+Maybe it invented original answers, and not only
+>the ones we ask for?
+May not be does it not want to be analyzed and
+>observed at all and taking this for a challenge (which is true), does
+>it respond with another challenge? [...] the object analyzed today
+>triumphs everywhere, by its object position, the subject of analysis."
+(Jean Baudrillard, Fatal Strategies.)

-My current and main topics of research are
-* the study of [black-box algorithms](https://github.com/erwanlemerrer/blackbox-algorithms) in the context of recommender systems, and the related scalable computation
+My main current research activity is trying to disprove that nice Baudrillard quote, by studying [black-box algorithms](https://github.com/erwanlemerrer/blackbox-algorithms) in the context of recommender systems, or neural-network models.
-* algorithms for the distribution of machine learning (deep networks, GANs)
+I am also interested in algorithms for the distribution of machine learning (deep networks, GANs).

 I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics and monitoring of home devices.
 I own a PhD on distributed systems from University of Rennes 1, and a background on peer-to-peer systems, and graph mining/algorithms.
 My Ph.D. thesis was financed by Orange Labs (where I stayed btw 2004-2007).
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.
 I am the president and sysadmin of the gozdata association, that provides the gozmail service, built from free software.